TST Houston FAQ

 - Willing to be an active participant in the group

-What are the benefits of joining The Satanic Temple Houston Chapter?
+What are the benefits of joining The Satanic Temple Houston congregation?

-Joining The Satanic Temple Houston Chapter will give you a place in our community of close-knit, family-friendly and active Houston area Satanists.
-Upon acceptance into the chapter, you will be given a seat as an active participant in meetings that steer direction and projects of the chapter, as well as invites to private rituals and parties.
+Joining The Satanic Temple Houston congregation will give you a place in our community of close-knit, family-friendly and active Houston area Satanists.
+Upon acceptance into the congregation, you will be given a seat as an active participant in meetings that steer direction and projects of the chapter, as well as invites to private rituals and parties.

 Joining our mailing list will put you on our emailing list so that you can stay up-to-date on our public activities and charities.
 This includes book club meets, rituals, parties, and meet-and-greets in the Houston area.